molgenis/molgenis/docs/user_documentation/import-data/guide-upload.md

 * Previous: Go to the previous page.
 * Next: Go to the next page.
-* Restart: Push this button when you want to start importing a new data set.
+* Restart: Push this button when you want to start importing a new file.
 It will redirect you to the start of this wizard.
 Pushing this button will restart the wizard.
 The upload job continues to upload the data set.
 * Finish: The same as Restart.

 # Upload file